Abandoned & Little-Known Airfields:

 with the longest being the 3,000' northeast/southwest strip.

-as that is how it was labeled on the April 1937 Sacramento Sectional Chart.
+It was labeled Steiner Field on the April 1937 Sacramento Sectional Chart.

-A 1942 ACSC map (courtesy of Kevin Walsh) depicted Steiner Airport as a rectangular property outline generically labeled “Airport”.
+A 1942 ACSC map (courtesy of Kevin Walsh) depicted Steiner Field as a rectangular property outline generically labeled “Airport”.

-The last aeronautical chart depiction which has been located of the Steiner Airport was on the May 1945 Sacramento Sectional Chart.
+The last aeronautical chart depiction which has been located of the Steiner Field was on the May 1945 Sacramento Sectional Chart.

 It depicted Steiner as an auxiliary airfield.

-Steiner Airport was evidently closed (for reasons unknown) at some point in 1945,
+Steiner Field was evidently closed (for reasons unknown) at some point in 1945,

 as it was no longer depicted on the October 1945 Sacramento Sectional Chart.